commercialhaskell/lts-haskell/README.md

 All of this is done using the Stackage code base; you can [see the description of the code](https://github.com/fpco/stackage/#lts) for more details.

-### Fast global install for default cabal-install
+### Fast global install for default cabal-install on Linux

-If you install cabal-install by default. the Cabal default path will be $HOME/.cabal.
+For Linux user, If you install cabal-install by default.

+The Cabal default path will be $HOME/.cabal.

-This is a quick global install for default cabal-install
+This is a quick global install for default cabal-install for linux users.

+Unix should working as well.

 ```bash
 curl -sS http://www.stackage.org/snapshot/lts-1.7/cabal.config\?global\=true >> $HOME/.cabal/config